RokibulHasan7/notes/kubernetes/topics/pod.md

   hostname(UTS namespace) and can communicate using native interprocess communication channels over System V IPC or POSIX message queues (IPC namespace).
 - When a Pod is deleted or a container restarts, any and all data in the container's filesystem is also deleted.
+- When we sent the instruction to delete a Pod, Kubernetes tried to terminate it gracefully.
+The default grace period is thirty seconds.
+This can be changes through the ```gracePeriodSeconds``` value in YAML definition or ```--grace-period``` argument of the kubectl delete command.
+- A Pod is a collection of containers.
+However, that does not mean that multi-container Pods are common.
+They are rare.
+Most Pods you’ll create will be single container units.
+- A frequent use case of multi-container Pods used for:
+  - Continuous integrations (CI)
+  - Continuous Delivery (CD)
+  - Continuous Deployment processes (CDP)
+- Excluding some special cases, Pods are not meant to be created directly.
+- Do not create Pods by themselves.
+Let one of the controllers create Pods for you.

 ## POD Manifest